 - Document Status is not equal to Unposted

-- Posting Date is greater than *<pick a date that makes sense for your data>*
+- Posting Date is greater than **

 - Add the necessary columns: